dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 <img src='/images/object_detection/puppy.png' />
 </p>

 So, these are the differences in classification, localization, segmentation and instance segmentation.
+Here, the classification and localization task contains single image and we are supposed to identify what class does that image belong to and where is it.
+But in object detection, this problem gets blown on a multiple scale.
+There can be any number of objects in image and each object will have different size in image.
+This is what makes the challenge in detection very interesting.

 Now, that you have understood what we are doing in object detection.
 Let's look at some of the algorithms we can use to create such cool object detectors. *I mean very cool.*

 ## Viola Jones Detector

-In early 2000s, deep learning where in their infancy or deep learning where not everything, in [this paper](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf) Viola and Jones proposed a machine learning approach for visual object detection which is capable of processing images extremely rapidly and achieving high detection rates.
-The algorithm consisted of 3 important parts, integral images which consisted of calculating about 60,,000 image features, AdaBoost classifier, a boosting process which is collection of weak classifier and cascading, where more complex classifier are cascaded in a chain.
+In early 2000s deep learning where in their infancy or deep learning where not everything, in [this paper](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf) by Viola and Jones, they proposed a machine learning approach for visual object detection which is capable of processing images extremely rapidly and achieving high detection rates.
+The algorithm consisted of 3 important parts, *integral images* which consisted of calculating about 60,,000 image features, *AdaBoost classifier*, a boosting process which is collection of weak classifier and *cascading* where more complex classifier are cascaded in a chain.
 Intutivley, they created a chain of suppose 3 classifier, where each sub-window (field of view) classifies it as a "face or not a face".
 Those sub-windows which are not intially rejected get passed on to next classifier and so no. If any classifier rejects sub-window, no further processing is involved.
 So, it was a degenerate decision classifier.
 This process allowed quick selection of faces and discarding backgrounds very quickly.

 For example, in below classifier, 1 feature classifier achieves 100% detection rate with 50% false positive rate, 2 feature classifier with 100% detection rate and 40% false positive rate(20% cumulative) and 20 feature classifier achieve 100% detection rate with 10% false positive rate(2% cumulative).